refcell/montana/bin/shadow/README.md

 +-------------------+-----------------------+
 ```

-The TUI uses a 1/4 to 3/4 vertical split, with the header taking the top quarter and the log panes sharing the bottom three quarters equally.
+The TUI uses a vertical split where the header occupies the top 1/4 of the screen, and the bottom 3/4 is split horizontally between the two log panes (each taking 50% of the width).

 ## How It Works